Vessel harvesting: Usage

 In randomized clinical trials as well as other studies looking specifically at EVH, the endoscopic harvesting technique has been found to offer comparable graft patency at six months—meaning that, in these studies, EVH did not compromise the grafted vessel's ability to remain open and unblocked.

 In 2011, a large study by Dr. Lawrence Dacey et al. was published in Circulation supporting the use of endoscopic vessel harvesting in cardiac surgery.
 The study compared more than 8,500 propensity-adjusted patients and revealed that EVH significantly reduced wound complications without compromising long-term survival or freedom from repeat revascularization.
 These findings contradicted the conclusion drawn by Lopes et al. that EVH is inferior to OVH with respect to long-term survival.
 EVH was not associated with increased mortality or need for repeat revascularization at four years follow up.
 An accompanying editorial in Circulation further concluded that "EVH is here to stay" and predicted that "OVH will be obsolete in a few years."
 Dacey's study supported the findings of two other large, observational studies and reaffirmed the significant benefits of EVH in reducing wound complications.
 Totaling more than 16,000 patients tracked, these three studies provide strong evidence that EVH is a safe and viable technique to use to obtain a saphenous vein conduit for CABG surgery.
 Additional support that EVH does not adversely affect the integrity of the conduit and has equivalent clinical outcomes has recently been published by Krishnamoorthy et al. in Circulation.

-Conduit Quality: Important Considerations in Successful Vessel Harvesting
+Conduit quality for successful vessel harvesting

 As mentioned above, the success of CABG surgery may be influenced by the quality of the "conduit" vessel and how it is handled or treated during the harvest and preparation steps prior to grafting.

 The harvested blood vessel used in coronary artery bypass graft surgery must be free from damage to ensure proper long-term function and good patient outcomes.
-In fact, conduit quality is a significant factor in long-term patient results.
+Conduit quality is a significant factor in long-term patient results.
 Conduit quality is not always visibly evident when looking at the exterior of the harvested vessel.
 Damage to the endothelium, the interior of the vessel, has been shown to increase the likelihood of graft occlusion or blockage.
 Specifically, damage can be caused during the procedure by: